Concrete Sealers USA

 Several of our penetrating and topical sealers like our PS101, PS102, TS200, TS201, and TS202 can also be used as curing agent and can be applied after all bleed water is gone, finishing is complete, and the concrete will withstand the weight of a person and not be marred.
-However, for many of our sealers though like our PS103, PS104, PS105, PS107, PS108, PS109, and PS110, the surfaces must be a minimum of 28 days old and/ or fully cured prior to applying.
+However, for many of our sealers though like our PS103, PS104, PS105, PS107, PS108, PS109, PS110, and TS210, the surfaces must be a minimum of 28 days old and/ or fully cured prior to applying.
 To receive maximum benefits such as preservation, protection, strengthening, etc., it is recommended to apply a concrete sealer as soon as is allowable while surface is still clean and free of any deterioration.
 Please consult product label and technical data sheet for specific details on the product you are considering.

 What is the life expectancy of concrete sealers once applied?